-- Early-stage start-up companies are eligible.
-Such companies may have received seed funding from family, friends, and/or angel investors.
-However, only Applicants with no previous round of professional institutional investment (i.e., those that have not yet received Series A financing) are eligible.
-The inclusion of a complete and detailed capitalization table is required for assessment of eligibility. - Recipient companies must commit to the following: Headquarters or substantial functions of the company in Texas; personnel sufficient to operate the Texas-based research and/or development activities of the company, along with appropriate management, relocated to or hired from within Texas and remain in Texas for a specified period after funding; and use of Texas-based subcontractors and suppliers unless adequate justification is provided for the use of out-of-State entities.
+- Company Applicants must be Texas-based companies that have already received at least one round of professional institutional investment (i.e., Series A financing or a substantive equivalent).
+Applicants that have not yet received a round of professional institutional investment should apply under the Company Formation Awards mechanism. - Recipient companies must currently have or must commit to the following: Headquarters and registration in Texas, the majority of staff residing in or relocated to Texas, and Texas-based subcontractors and suppliers unless adequate justification is provided for the use of out-of-State entities.
 To the extent that Texas-based subcontractors or collaborators are not available, non-Texas-based collaborators and subcontractors may be used.
-However, non-Texas-based collaborators and subcontractors are not eligible to receive funds from CPRIT unless exceptional circumstances are demonstrated and approved by CPRIT.
+However, non-Texas-based collaborators and subcontractors are not eligible to receive funds from CPRIT unless exceptional circumstances are demonstrated and approved by CPRIT. - An Applicant may submit only one application under this RFA during this funding cycle. - An Applicant may revise and resubmit a previously nonfunded application only once (see Section 10).

-- In general, a greater extent of commitment to establishing research and/or development functions in Texas will be viewed more favorably by CPRIT.
-However, it is left to the Applicant's judgment to make a case for what they consider to be a sufficient extent of commitment to Texas. - An Applicant may submit only one application under this RFA during this funding cycle. - An Applicant may revise and resubmit a previously nonfunded application only once (see Section 10). - Funding will be awarded by contract to successful Applicants.
+- Only one Co-Applicant may be included on the application.
+Collaborators should have specific and well-defined roles. - Funding will be awarded by contract to successful Applicants.
 Certain contractual requirements are mandated by Texas State law or by administrative rules.
 Although the Applicant need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, Applicants should familiarize themselves with these standards before submitting a grant application.
 Significant issues addressed by the CPRIT contract are listed in Section 11.
 All statutory provisions and relevant administrative rules can be found at www.cprit.state.tx.us.